ImJefferyLi/epigenome_regulation/README.txt

 How to use the epigenomics model:

+Download the required additional data files at: https://www.dropbox.com/sh/yhvkps4g1uucryn/AAB7Kp8UengB9F_YfNl284D7a?dl=0 Put epigenomic_regluation.R in the same directory as these data files.
+Maintain the structure of all subdirectories.

 Open epigenomic_regulation.R in Rstudio or any text editor.
 This R script requires two files from user input:
 	File 1) default: "user_input/lung_cancer_meth450.Rdata".
 This is an Rdata file containing a data frame of differential methylation results as processed by limma.
 Load the default file into R to see an example.
 Name this variable "cpgs_limma"